ekschultz777/TeeFinder/README.md

 git checkout tedschultz/lightweight
 ```

-This approach allows the app to:
+Syncing the API database on launch allows the app to:

 - Search and filter courses on the client-side
 - Provide a responsive user experience during search where searches are cached persistently between launches